flare-foundation/attestation-client/docs/indexer.md

 ### Queries

-Two types of queries are supported:
+The following types of queries are supported:
 - (Q1) - block hash existence check
 - (Q2) - transaction existence check
-- (Q3) - referenced transaction non-existence
+- (Q3) - referenced transaction existence

 Each attestation request will provide
 - `roundId`
-- `txId`
+- `txId` or `paymentReference`
 - `blockNumber` in which the confirmed transaction is present.
 - `dataAvailability` - the hash of a block on a confirmation height (`L`)